erc-dharma/project-documentation/README.md

 This repository is storing all the current documentation of the DHARMA Project.

+When creating a new repository, do not rename its default branch to `main` or to something else.
+This default branch must remain called `master`.
+Otherwise, the DHARMA application will deal incorrectly with the repository.

+When creating a file, do not use question marks within its name.
+Files with question marks in their name are fine on Unix, but prevent pulling a repository in Github Desktop on Windows.

 ## Corpora repositories
 |Task Force|Corpus Designation|Repository name|
 |--|--|--|